-The ACIM vector control algorithm running on eTPU uses a 24-bit fractional representation for all real quantities except time.
+The ACIM Volts per Hertz control algorithm running on eTPU uses a 24-bit fractional representation for all real quantities except time.
 The 24-bit signed fractional format is mostly represented using 1.23 format (1 sign bit, 23 fractional bits).
 The most negative number that can be represented is -1.0, whose internal representation is 0x800000.
-The most positive number is 0x7FFFFF or $1.0 - 2^{-23}$ .
+The most positive number is 0x7FFFFF or 1.0 - $2^{-23}$ .

-The following equation shows the relationship between real and fractional representations:
+This equation shows the relationship between real and fractional representations: